Lower Union Revenues Lead to Greater Union Harassment

 Seeing a threat to its treasury, union mounts a costly legal attack on the Freedom Foundation in Washington State

-Summary: With help from politicians they heavily fund, unions have perpetrated a scam in which they force unwitting—and often unwilling—citizens of a state into having union dues taken out of Medicare payments they receive.
+Summary: With help from politicians they heavily fund, unions have perpetrated a scam in which they force unwitting—and often unwilling—citizens of a state into having union dues taken out of Medicaid payments they receive.
 The U.S. Supreme Court has ruled these unfortunates have a right to leave a union under such circumstances, and a Washington State think tank has been educating citizens about their rights.
 Furious at this threat to its ill-gotten gains, a Washington union is conducting warfare-by-lawsuits against the think tank.